icons8/lunacy-docs/docs/objects.md

 ## Selecting objects

-There two ways to select objects in Lunacy.
+There are two ways to select objects in Lunacy.

 **Way 1.
 Selecting objects in the Objects panel**